State constitutions in Australia: Overview

 This situation may be contrasted with the constitutional arrangements of other state-level governments in other federalist jurisdictions; like that of Texas, a jurisdiction where the constitutional arrangements only provide the legislature with powers explicitly granted to it within the state's constitutional document.

 Constitutional Reform and Amendments

 The process for amending state constitutions in Australia varies by state.
 Generally, amendments require a majority vote in both houses of parliament, and sometimes approval through a state-wide referendum.
 However, some states have different amendment procedures, and not all changes require a referendum.
 However, in theory, procedural restrictions can be removed by the State parliaments through simple legislative acts.
 They therefore do not bind State parliaments to the same degree that the Commonwealth constitution binds the Australian Government.

 Constitutional reform and amendments at the State level have been a source of discussion for legal scholars, politicians, and the general public.
 Issues discussed in debates about reform have included the role of the monarchy, rights and recognition for Indigenous Australians, and human rights.

+An example of this is the November 6,1999 referendum.